cxfos/budget-app/.ai-docs/README.md

 - Begin with `/design/foundation.md` for core principles
 - Follow `/design/instructions.md` for implementation guidelines
 - Track progress in `/design/progress.md`

-### For Product Managers
-- Review `/product/roadmap.md` for long-term planning
-- Check `/product/launch-checklist.md` for launch preparation
-- See `/product/feature-expansion.md` for upcoming features

 ### For Business Stakeholders
 - Review `/business/monetization.md` for revenue strategy